digdir/designsystemet/packages/theme/README.md

 ```

 ## Usage

-This package provides tokens for each of our supported brands.

-Currently supported brands:

-- `altinn`
-- `digdir`
-- `tilsynet`
-- `brreg`

 When importing the package make sure to specify which brand tokens you want to import.
 By default the `digdir` is imported if you don't specify a brand.